benjystanton/benjystanton.github.io/_posts/2018-11-19-my-first-no-meeting-day.md

 Being introverted means that meetings take a huge amount of energy from me.
 I need time to mentally prepare before a meeting and I need time to unwind afterwards.
 Most days I have at least 6 meetings, often many more.
 This leaves me with no energy left to do anything else.
 The loss of energy is more important than the loss of time.

 Meetings also tend to be invitations to chat with people outside of my core team.
-They are are usually concerned with long-term planning or things on the edge of my day-to-day work.
+They are usually concerned with long-term planning or things on the edge of my day-to-day work.
 They are important, but they distract me from my sprint work, and the context switching is hard.

 ## Prioritising doesn't work for me